MicrosoftDocs/dynamics-365-customer-engagement/ce/includes/topic-urs-facility-scheduling.md

 - **Facility with capacity**: this option is configured by adding a capacity to a single facility.
 It's most useful when schedulers care most about not overbooking, and either don't need to schedule specific facilities or can handle coordination in person when customers arrive at the facility.

-- **Multiple facilities**: this option is configured by creating multiple facility resources and relating them to each other either through an organizational unit or through a parent facility resource.
+- **Multiple facilities**: this option is configured by creating multiple facility resources and relating them to each other through an organizational unit.
 This option makes the most sense when each facility needs to be scheduled individually.

 - **Facility pool**: this option is configured by creating a facility pool and adding facilities as pool members.
 This option makes the most sense when schedulers want to utilize capacity scheduling and/or local scheduling.
 A facility pool makes capacity scheduling easier because facility pool capacity can be derived by the number of pool members as they are added or removed.
 Local scheduling allows schedulers to first book to the facility pool parent resource up to capacity, and then at a later date schedule to specific resources in the pool.